ckrk/bidding_learning/README.md

 This is bad for reproducibility but the algorithm intrinsically uses random steps.
 Sometimes you will get strange results.
 Hence, try to rerun the algorithm 2-3 times in the same settings if you feel you get non-sensical values to be sure it repeatedly fails.
 Sometimes you just get unlucky.
+We get strange results in a significant number of times, if the final graphic just outputs a flat line, try a simple restart.

 ## What is the Minimum Working Example?
 What do the standard settings implement?